๐Ÿ”’

 So what

 Explain why this matters to the business.
 Who is affected?
-What is the financial, operational, or human impact?
-This is your analysis.
+What is the financial or operational impact?

 03